Painting Skirting Boards | A How To Guide

 - Using a suitable brush - generally, a small to medium sized brush is best.
 However, some properties have much taller skirting board so a larger brush will lead to quicker coverage.

 - Prepare the surface ready for application - sand the skirtings to ensure there is a smooth and even surface upon which to paint.
-If you've ordered primed skirting boards from us, you won't need to do this.
+If you've ordered undercoated skirting boards from us, you won't need to do this.
+If you've ordered primed skirting boards from us, you'll need to sand, undercoat and then paint the boards.
+Read more about our finishes here.

 - Make sure the surface is clean - if you're repainting old skirtings, be sure to clean them beforehand (a simple soap and water solution is sufficient).